pentashi/InfoShop/README.md

 - Styled with **Tailwind CSS** for a clean and customizable look.
 - MySQL as the database for reliable data storage.

+## Attribution

+If you use this project or any of its contents, please provide proper attribution.
+You can mention:

+"This project is based on Infoshop by Infomax/Nifras Usanar."

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

 Feel free to contribute to this project or reach out with any questions.
 Happy coding! 🚀